 iPad Mini 5 OS and power

-And it may not get any improvement in RAM at all, as the iPad Mini 4 already has 2GB of the stuff – the same amount as the iPad Pro 9.7.
+And it may not get any improvement in RAM at all, as the iPad Mini 4 already has 2GB of the stuff – the same amount as the new iPad (2018).
+That's less than some Apple devices, but this isn't likely to be a top-end device.

 iPad Mini 5 other features